They Call Me Jeeg: Plot

 Enzo Ceccotti is a thief who lives in Rome's slum Tor Bella Monaca.
 After stealing a wristwatch, Enzo escapes two police officers by jumping into the Tiber.
 When Enzo tries to get out, he comes into contact with radioactive waste after he accidentally breaks a barrel under the river level.
-Spending a night feverish and vomiting, he wakes up healed but with a persistent cough.
+Spending a night feverish and vomiting, he wakes up healed but with a persistent cough (this is also a reference to common jokes made in rome about the "blonde" tiber being a particularly polluted river).

 Enzo decides to sell the watch to Sergio, who works for Fabio Cannizzaro, known as "The Gipsy", a psychopathic gangster who hungers for fame.
 Sergio takes him on a job which is supposed to involve extracting cocaine from inside a pair of drug mule brothers.
 At Sergio's home, Enzo meets his daughter Alessia, a psychologically damaged woman who escapes reality by continuously watching the Steel Jeeg anime and relating everything to it.
 After arriving with the drug smugglers at the top of a building under construction, one of them dies from an overdose when the container in his stomach breaks.
 Sergio refuses to take him to hospital, so the man's brother grabs Sergio's gun and shoots him.
 Sergio, before dying, bashes the man's head against a pillar.
 The man then shoots Enzo in the shoulder, knocking him backwards off the building; miraculously, Enzo survives.

 At home, Enzo discovers he has acquired exceptional strength, the reason for his healing ability.
 That night, he steals an entire ATM and is filmed by a security camera; the surveillance video goes viral, and the press calls Enzo a super-criminal, although no one knows his true identity.
 Gipsy discovers that Sergio has not returned with the cocaine, which the gang bought from a camorra clan led by Nunzia Lo Cosimo, a terrorist.
 Gipsy must retrieve the cocaine or pay Nunzia off, so he and his gang invade Sergio's place, finding only Alessia.
 Enzo rescues her by crushing Gipsy's posse, and Alessia mistakes him for Hiroshi Shiba, the hero of Steel Jeeg.